eb1992/Shellculator/README.md

     mv ~/.local/bin/shellculator </any/directory/on/PATH/bin>
     ```

-If the build fails in the linking stage the problem can be that Shellculator uses `haskeline` which has a (implicit?) dependency on `libtinfo-dev`, a part of `ncurses`.
+If the build fails in the linking stage the problem can be that Shellculator uses `haskeline` which has a dependency on `libtinfo-dev`, a part of `ncurses`.

 To fix on Debian-based systems install:
 ```sh